It's going to be cold and probably wet!

 At the other end of the Loch is Fort Augustus which is also beautiful.

 There are some lovely Glens and mountains in the region too which are stunning when snowcapped in the Winter, especially to the east and south.
 Ben Nevis has been mentioned, also Glen Coe.
 Cullodon is probably worth the trip just because of the intensity of the site.
-I guess it depends on what kind of things you are looking to do. over 8 years ago
+I guess it depends on what kind of things you are looking to do. almost 10 years ago